taw00/manuscript-css/README.md

    long.
 5. **verify the format and submit:** If the publisher requires `.docx`, I upload my final document into MS Word 365 online and verify the formatting translated correctly.
-Fix any errors, then download the document and submit.
+Fix any errors (LibreOffice seems to struggle with maintaining the margins, for example), then download the document and submit.
 MS Work online: <https://word.cloud.microsoft/> or
    <https://onedrive.live.com>
 6. Brace myself for the rejection. ;)